 Lessee is hereby granted the option ("Lease Term Renewal Option") to renew this Lease and extend the Lease Term for a period of ten (10) years, (the "Lease Renewal Term").
 The Lease Renewal Term shall commence at the expiration of the Lease Term.
-Should Lessee elect to exercise the Lease Term Renewal Option, Lessee shall notify Lessor of such election by delivering written notice thereof ("Lessee's Renewal Notice") to Lessor at least eighteen (18) months prior to the expiration of the Lease Term (hereinafter referred to as the "Lease Term Renewal Option Notice Date").
+Should Lessee elect to exercise the Lease Term Renewal Option, Lessee shall notify Lessor of such election by delivering written notice thereof ("Lessee's Renewal Notice") to Lessor at least twelve (12) months prior to the expiration of the Lease Term (hereinafter referred to as the "Lease Term Renewal Option Notice Date").
 Upon receipt of Lessee's Renewal Notice, this Lease shall automatically renew, subject to the provisions of Section 3.4(b) below, for the Lease Renewal Term.
 If Lessee fails to exercise the Lease Term Renewal Option on or before the Lease Term Renewal Option Notice Date, all of Lessee's rights with respect to such Lease Term Renewal Option shall expire.

-The renewal of this Lease and extension of the Lease Term shall be upon the same terms and conditions set forth in this Lease, except that the rent for each Lease Year of the Lease Renewal Term (the "Lease Renewal Rent") shall be the rental rate for the Lease Year immediately preceding the Lease Year in question multiplied by a fraction, the numerator of which is the most recent CPI figure published prior to the first day of the Lease Year in question and the denominator of which is the most recent CPI figure that was available on the first day of the immediately preceding Lease Year.
+The renewal of this Lease and extension of the Lease Term shall be upon the same terms and conditions set forth in this Lease, except that the rent for each Lease Year of the Lease Renewal Term (the "Lease Renewal Rent") shall be the rental rate for the Lease Year immediately preceding the Lease Year in question multiplied by a fraction, the numerator of which is the most recent CPI figure published 30 days prior to the first day of the Lease Year in question and the denominator of which is the most recent CPI figure that was available 30 days prior to the first day of the immediately preceding Lease Year.